 This project is a unique journey to create a new and exciting one-hour theatre piece.
 The Original Theatre Project is a four-stage project that begins at your theatre department, is developed, rehearsed and performed in Smock Alley Theatre next door to The National Theatre School of Ireland – The Gaiety School of Acting.
 Finally, the play is brought back to your home country for presentation at your theatre department.
 We have hosted Southern Illinois University and Carthage College.

 The Original Theatre Project is an idea conceived by The National Theatre School of Ireland Director, Patrick Sutton and Professor of Acting, Kathryn Gately of NIU Dekalb, Illinois when they met at the Association for Theatre in Higher Education Conference in 2002.
 The Project produces an original play annually, boasting ten world premieres held in Dublin to date, and ten U.S. premieres throughout America.
-You can see the work ‘A Clamour of Rooks’ recently produced by students from Carthage College, Kenosha, WI as part of their Original Theatre Project.
-Click the youtube link here.
+Original Theatre Project.

 STAGE 1: Developing the starting points.

 NTSI theatre director and a writer will work with 12 (negotiable) participants on the development of a very broad range of starting points.
 The objective is to fire the imaginations of the participants to discover different ways of starting to develop an original theatre piece.
 A wide range of objects and images will be explored and it can also include the use of a departmental choreographer and a musician / composer.

 All the images, ideas and starting points are brought back to Ireland and the writer and director begin the process of drawing from the starting points with a view to creating and original piece of theatre sourced in the experience of the intensive week long exploration.